LiquidRazor/ListDisplay/docs/api/list-display.selectionstate.md

 </td><td>

-Identifiers for the selected rows.
+Array of identifiers for the currently selected rows.

 </td></tr>